-Smart thermostat lets you easily adjust heating schedule, turn the heat up when someone is in the room, and warm up the place ahead of coming back from a trip.
-The smart thermostat expects to be plugged into a 24V AC HVAC wiring.
+Smart thermostat lets you easily adjust heating schedule, automatically turn up the heat when you walk in the room, and warm up the place ahead of coming back from a trip.
+It learns the response of the heating system, and keeps it on for as little time as necessary to maintain the temperature without overshooting it.

 I followed these instructions: Using an Ecobee Thermostat with a Millivolt Heating System